SyneRBI/SIRF-Exercises/DocForParticipants.md

 ### Using Docker

 The instructions to start Docker and SIRF are documented in the [Docker instructions at SIRF](https://github.com/SyneRBI/SIRF-SuperBuild/blob/master/docker/README.md), please follow those to start it.
-Docker is easiest in Linux, so if you are not familiar with Docker and are running on Windows, we suggest using the VM instead.
+Docker is easiest in Linux, MacOS or Windows+WSL.
+If you are not familiar with Docker, you could use the VM instead.

-Please note that for at present (at least up to SIRF 3.4), you need to point your (host) web-browser to http://localhost:9999 (fill in the `virtual` password).
+Please note that for at present (at least up to SIRF 3.6), you need to point your (host) web-browser to http://localhost:9999 (fill in the
+`virtual` password).

 ### Using your own installed SIRF and SIRF-exercises

-You have a jupyter server and SIRF (as you followed the [installation instructions](INSTALL.md)), so just use
+In this case, you should have followed the [installation instructions](INSTALL.md)), so just use
    ```bash
    cd /wherever/you/installed/it/SIRF-Exercises
    jupyter lab